 In the past >10 years, our laboratory has established several novel large animal models of acute and chronic heart failure that represents the clinical phenotype.
 Representative models are described in the “Animal models” page in our website.
 Since heart tissue is very difficult to obtain from patients, cardiac samples from large animal models are an extremely useful resource to evaluate the molecular alterations in a clinically relevant condition.
 Controlled model creation enables isolation of pathways that are truly involved in heart failure pathophysiology, in comparison to the variability of human tissue due to influences from other diseases including diabetes, renal dysfunction, etc. In the last few years, we have characterized physiological alterations in detail in our unique heart failure models, and further analyses in the molecular pathways will likely lead to novel findings in the coming years.

 These animal models are also useful for evaluating the therapeutic efficacy of novel approaches including gene, cell, and small molecule therapies.
-We have validated several novel gene therapy approaches in clinically relevant heart failure animal models and some of these positive results are expected to be translated into clinical trials in the near future.
+We have validated several novel gene therapy approaches in clinically relevant heart failure animal models and some of these positive results are and have been translated into clinical trials.